The Science of Contacting Suppliers and Manufacturers as a Business

 Manufacturers are companies that can:

-Manufacturers are different from wholesalers and drop shippers in that they have high order requirements and significantly lower prices.
+Manufacturers differ from wholesalers and drop shippers because they have high order requirements and significantly lower prices.
 Since each order is made from scratch, most manufacturers require an upfront payment to cover the manufacturing cost.

 The upfront payment means that most manufacturers are very flexible in who they work with.
-The nature of manufacturing is also such that it attracts a lot of entrepreneurs trying out new ideas who might not have websites or sales.
+The nature of manufacturing also attracts many entrepreneurs trying out new ideas who might not have websites or sales.

-Consequently, most manufacturers are easy to work with as long as you meet their minimum order requirements.
+As a result, most manufacturers are easy to work with if you meet their minimum order requirements.

 There are a few things you should keep in mind when approaching them.

 Manufacturing costs go down as the volume increases.
-Consequently, MOQ is one of the most important metrics when dealing with manufacturers.
+MOQ, minimum order quantity, is one of the most essential metrics when dealing with manufacturers.

 Ask about the manufacturer’s MOQ in the first email you send them.
-Don’t waste time dealing with a manufacturer who has higher MOQ than your requirements.
+Don’t waste time dealing with a manufacturer with a higher MOQ than your requirements.

-Most manufacturers on AliBaba will show their MOQ on the product page itself
+Most manufacturers on Alibaba will show their MOQ on the product page

-Some manufacturers might be wary of dealing with new businesses who are only interested in the minimum possible order volume.
-To get around this problem, ask for prices for a range of order volumes (say, MOQ to 50,000 units).
+Some manufacturers might be wary of dealing with new businesses only interested in the minimum possible order volume.
+To avoid this problem, ask for prices for various order volumes (say, MOQ to 50,000 units).

-Manufacturers expect this.
-In your email, make sure that you ask for a product sample.
-This will not only help you evaluate the manufacturer, but it will also show that you are serious about the business.
+A reputable business always requests product samples before selecting a manufacturer.
+In your email, make sure to ask for a product sample.
+This will not only help you evaluate the manufacturer but also show that you are serious about the business.

-4. Ask more about the company and the factory
+4. Ask for Details about the Company and the Factory

 To Sum Up